 Nick Mocan was appointed as the firm’s president in 2020.
-As President, he works with the senior management team to advance initiatives including business development, day-to-day operations, marketing and recruitment among other key responsibilities, and continues to enhance the company’s participation within the communities it serves.
+As President, he works with the senior management team to advance initiatives including business development, day-to-day operations, marketing, and recruitment among other key responsibilities, and continues to enhance the company’s participation within the communities it serves.
 Nick spearheaded the opening of the company’s first GTA office in Milton in 2009 and its expansion in 2015 to meet a three-fold growth.

-In addition to Nick’s leadership at Crozier, he is currently leading research projects with some of Canada’s top universities including Wilfrid Laurier University and Western University to improve the future of stormwater management.
+In addition to Nick’s leadership role at Crozier, he is currently leading research projects with some of Canada’s top universities including Wilfrid Laurier University and Western University to improve the future of stormwater management.